kyoush/hello-world/README.md

 # hello-world

-In this repository, write "Hello, World!" program using various program language.
+In this repository, create "Hello, World!" program using various programming languages.